-Wondering how to transition to vegetarian?
+Wondering how to become a vegetarian?
 I’m sharing all my tips and tricks for making an easy transition to a meatless diet.
 Learn how to know your nutrients, make a plan, simple meatless swaps, and my favorite vegetarian recipes.

 This post contains affiliate links.
 If you click on one of these links and make a purchase I receive a small commission.
 Thank you for supporting me in this way, and as always, all opinions are my own.

-When it comes to how to transition to vegetarian, I’m going to start this post by saying this – I hate labels.
+When it comes to how to transition to a vegetarian diet, I’m going to start this post by saying this – I hate labels.

 While I often call myself a vegetarian in an effort to avoid having a conversation about it, I do occasionally eat fish, eggs, a bite of chicken, or a cheese that contains animal byproducts.